2023 Agents/Editors

 Lynnette Novak, The Seymour Agency

-Not looking for: science fiction in any age category, historical romances, Christian romances, adult fantasy, adult horror or non-fiction MG to Adult, including memoirs.
+Not looking for: science fiction in any age category, adult romance, adult fantasy, adult horror.
 (This list changes, so check Query Manager and our website for the most updated version.)

 Agent